reshape/standard/README.md

 ### Example

-The standard plugin pack includes plugins that cover all the features needed from a modern template engine.
+The standard preset includes plugins that cover all the features needed from a modern template engine.
 Below is an example of a page utilizing many of the features:

 ```jade
 doctype html